Close-up of ripe blueberry clusters on a bush ready for picking with morning dew

 Top varieties: Bluecrop (reliable mid-season workhorse), Duke (early, consistent), Jersey (late, heirloom flavor), Patriot (cold-hardy, great for Zone 3-4), Elliott (very late, extends your harvest).

-Southern Highbush (V. corymbosum hybrids)
+Southern Highbush (V. Corymbosum hybrids)

 Bred for mild-winter climates, southern highbush varieties need only 150-400 chill hours.
 They produce berries as large as their northern cousins but thrive in Zones 7-10 where true highbush would fail.